Course Title: Design Studio 3 - Systems of Design

 Objectives/Learning Outcomes/Capability Development

-This course supports your development in these program learning outcomes:
+This course supports your development in this program learning outcome:

 Overview of Learning Activities